-These cosmetic injections are some of the most performed procedures in beauty clinics around the world (next after Botox).
-The so-called temporary fillers have been entitled as the best wrinkle filler, and the safest method to increase volume in the face.
-Since they contain Hyaluronic acid that is non-permanent.
-But are they really as good and safe as the manufacturers want us to believe they are?
+The so-called temporary fillers are some of the most performed procedures in beauty clinics around the world (next after Botox).
+But are these cosmetic injections really as good and safe as the manufacturers want us to believe they are?

 Something else you need to be aware of is that fillers can stretch out your skin and accelerate aging.
 And, ironically, they have just been found to not be as temporary as believed.
 This post will tell you all you need to know about temporary dermal fillers made of Hyaluronic acid.

 Below is what I’ll cover.
 And you can jump to any part by clicking on the subheadings.

 - What are temporary fillers?
 And how do they work?